Who We Are

 - Reduce carbon dioxide emissions by more than 800 million metric tons per year – the equivalent of removing more than half of the current passenger vehicles from the road.

+Read our National Combined Heat and Power Overview fact sheet.
 CHP and WHP are not new technologies.
 In fact, CHP already provides 9 percent of the electric capacity in the United States – and with the right policies, this number will continue to grow.
-To see CHP in action, watch this short illustrated video prepared by Alliance Steering Committee member, The Pew Charitable Trusts:
+To see CHP in action, watch this short illustrated video prepared by Alliance partner, The Pew Charitable Trusts:

 If you are interested in employment, internships, or consulting at the Alliance for Industrial Efficiency, please email firstname.lastname@example.org.